Supporting you through each phase of your birth journey.

 1 postpartum visit in your home.
 We will process your birth story, discuss your transition into parenthood, check in about breast/chest feeding, connect you to resources so that you and your family feel supported and connected in this fourth trimester/postpartum chapter.

 Our current pandemic landscape calls for creativity and alternatives to typical birth support.
 I am trained and able to provide virtual doula support for expecting families at this time and open to exploring safe, informed, in-person support if possible.

 I believe support in labor and birth should be a right not a privilege.
-I offer a sliding scale for my birth doula package ($800-1200) depending on your income.
-If this fee doesn't work for you, let's connect.
+I offer a sliding scale for my birth doula package depending on your location and income, let's talk.

 While I am not acting as a sibling doula at this time, I have experience in early child development and many resources and tools to use in supporting your older children prepare for your labor and the welcoming of a new baby into the home.
 Transitions can be hard!

 Why Birth Work